Arizona program

 Questions tied to this exact path

-• Does Arizona is Home (ADOH Maricopa/Pima continuation) require a participating lender for this household and loan setup?
+• Is your team approved to originate Arizona is Home (ADOH Maricopa/Pima continuation) for this household and loan setup?

 • Which events trigger repayment for Arizona is Home (ADOH Maricopa/Pima continuation): sale, refinance, transfer?